-If you are in a position that is so large or comprises a outsized portion of your total portfolio, you may need to rethink your strategy and scale the position down.
-Sweating a position that is moving against you is never pleasant, and a position that is too big may also cloud your judgement.
+If you are in a position that is so large or comprises an outsized portion of your total portfolio, you may need to rethink your strategy and scale the position down.
+Sweating a position that is moving against you is never pleasant, and a position that is too big may also cloud your judgment.

 The key to long-term focus is the ability to withstand market fluctuations along the way for price appreciation over the long run.
 Positions should be sized accordingly.

 The gold market has risen substantially over time while also having seen significant volatility along the way.

 Since the early 2000s, gold has climbed from less than $300 per ounce to over $2000 per ounce at the 2020 high.
 The return of several hundred percent has at times come in waves, not all waves being bullish, either.

 Over the last 20 years, the market has seen some substantial selling that has seen weekly price declines of $100 or more per ounce.

 To the short-term trader, these declines could be devastating.
 To the long-term investor, however, these declines represent an excellent opportunity to build substantial capital over the years.